Robert Taylor (American actor): Death

 In October 1968, Taylor underwent surgery to remove a portion of his right lung after doctors suspected that he had contracted coccidioidomycosis (known as "valley fever").
 During the surgery, doctors discovered that he had lung cancer.
 Taylor, who had smoked three packs of cigarettes a day since he was a boy, quit smoking shortly before undergoing surgery.
 During the final months of his life, he was hospitalized seven times due to infections and complications related to the disease.
 He died of lung cancer on June 8, 1969, at Saint John's Health Center in Santa Monica, California.

 Taylor's funeral was held at Forest Lawn Memorial Park Cemetery, in Glendale, California.
 Long-time friend Ronald Reagan (who was then the governor of California) eulogized Taylor.
-Among the mourners were Robert Stack, Van Heflin, Eva Marie Saint, Walter Pidgeon, Keenan Wynn, Mickey Rooney, George Murphy, Audrey Totter and Taylor's ex-wife Barbara Stanwyck.
+Among the mourners were Robert Stack, Van Heflin, Eva Marie Saint, Walter Pidgeon, Keenan Wynn, Mickey Rooney, George Murphy, Audrey Totter and Taylor's former wife Barbara Stanwyck.

 For his contribution to the motion picture industry, Robert Taylor has a star on the Hollywood Walk of Fame at 1500 Vine Street.